dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 								    * Have these libraries been compiled and installed using the same set of compilers used to build MET?

-								      * Are you using NetCDF version 3.4 or version 4?
-Currently, only NetCDF version 3.6 can be used with MET.

 									Grid_stat won't run